 Red imported fire ants, Solenopsis invicta

-One of the most common ant species in eastern Texas and throughout the southeastern U.S. , fire ants can be identified by their reddish-brown coloration, double pedicel, and by the variability in size of the workers (1/16-3/16 inch).
+One of the most common ant species in eastern Texas and throughout the southeastern U.S. is the red imported fire ant.
+Fire ants can be identified by their reddish-brown coloration, double pedicel, and by workers that range in size from 1/16 to 3/16 inch.
 In addition, fire ants make conspicuous mounds with no visible entrance holes on the mound itself.
 One of the most characteristic behaviors of the fire ant, however, is its aggressive response to nest disturbance including a vigorous and painful sting.
 Fire ants almost always nest outdoors, although they will enter buildings in search of food and water, especially in late summer.

 Carpenter ants, Campanotus species